CRIMAC-WP4-Machine-learning/CRIMAC-Raw-To-Svf-TSf/README.md

 Tools\TSfEchogram.py - reads raw data (EK80) and reproduces the Sp echogram in the accompagning paper by Andersen et al. (if given the correct raw file, see Data\).

+Tools\readpyecholabPing.py - reads raw data (EK80) and outputs a single ping in json format.

+Tools\readLSSSPing.py - reads a single ping via LSSS API.

+Tools\exportToMatlab.py - exports data from the code to .mat format for further analysis.